osodevops/openshift-confluent/okd/install.md

 ## 1. Preparation and Prerequisites

-In order to install an OpenShift (hereinafter referred to as `OKD`) cluster on AWS, we first need a subdomain, which is also be the name of the cluster itself; OKD's architecture is such that DNS is bound tightly to core aspects of the setup, which is challenging in on-prem scenarios.
+In order to install an OpenShift (hereinafter referred to as `OKD`) cluster on AWS, need an idea of DNS layout.
+We'll need up to a couple of subdomains, one of which is also to be the name of the cluster itself; OKD's architecture is such that DNS is bound tightly to core aspects of the setup (which is challenging in on-prem scenarios).

 However, for AWS, it's plain-sailing.